-In addition, advocacy and monitoring of the European Commission's initiatives included in the first Action Plan on Sustainable Finance continued during 2020, and the Group continued to be an active member of the European Banking Federation (EBF) and of the Association for Financial Markets in Europe (AFME) working groups on Sustainable Finance.
-The EBF working group was divided into subgroups and, within these, Intesa Sanpaolo contributed in particular to i) drafting a report on the best practices of European banks for the support and implementation of the United Nations Sustainable Developments Goals and ii) the discussions on the creation of a European Taxonomy for sustainability and on incentives (both demand and offer-side) for further developing the funding of sustainable investments.
+In addition, advocacy and monitoring of the European Commission's initiatives included in the first Action Plan on Sustainable Finance continued during 2020, and the Group continued to be an active member of the European Banking Federation (EBF), of the European Mortgage Federation (EMF) and of the Association for Financial Markets in Europe (AFME) working groups on Sustainable Finance.

-Moreover, Intesa Sanpaolo monitored the European Commission's work on financing the circular economy, supporting its Circular economy team and promoting the Group's initiatives in this area.
+In addition, Intesa Sanpaolo has actively engaged various structures of the European Commission to raise awareness of the aspects of derisking that emerge from studies on the financing of the circular economy, supporting its Circular economy team and promoting the Group's initiatives in this area.

 With regards to banking digitalization, an ongoing coordination of internal and external working groups active on issues such as FinTech and innovative digital payments, Distributed Ledger Technology and Blockchain, cloud, cybersecurity, artificial intelligence, data economy, privacy, new digital assets (such as crypto-assets) was ensured.
 The aim was promoting a regulatory framework in line with the Group's position at European level, according to an approach aimed at encouraging innovation on one hand and consumer and investor protection on the other.
 On these issues, the collaboration with European trade associations has continued, with the participation of Intesa Sanpaolo experts in thematic working groups that have defined the positions of the industry on the main European initiatives in the digital field.